 Important Regulation Updates & Key Superannuation Rates and Thresholds Changes

-From 1 July 2024, there are significant superannuation regulation changes that may affect your SMSF.
-We are currently updating the contents on our website progressively to reflect these post 1 July 2024 changes.
+From 1 July 2025, there are significant superannuation regulation changes that may affect your SMSF.
+We are currently updating the contents on our website progressively to reflect these post 1 July 2025 changes.
 In the meantime, you may refer to the summary below for the key Superannuation Rates and Thresholds changes.

 Concessional Contributions Changes

-2. Super Guarantee Rate Increases to 11.5%
+1. Super Guarantee Rate Increases to 12%

 Superannuation Guarantee Contributions (SGC) are contributions made by an Employer for the benefit of an SMSF member.

-From 1 July 2023 to 30 June 2024, your Employer was required to contribute a minimum of 11% of your before-tax salary income into your super account.
+From 1 July 2024 to 30 June 2025, your Employer was required to contribute a minimum of 11.5% of your before-tax salary income into your super account.

-From 1 July 2024 to 30 June 2025, your Employer is required to contribute a minimum of 11.5% of your before-tax salary income into your super account.
-In addition, the SGC rate is scheduled to increase to 12% in July 2025.
+From 1 July 2025, your Employer is required to contribute a minimum of 12% of your before-tax salary income into your super account.
+This is the final scheduled increase.
 Please click here to check the SGC rate on the ATO website.

-3. Unused Concessional Cap Amount from the 2018/2019 Financial Year Has Expired
+2. Unused Concessional Cap Amount from the 2019/2020 Financial Year Has Expired

 If your Total Superannuation Balance (TSB) on 30 June of the previous Financial Year is less than $500,000 and you have unused Concessional Cap amounts from the previous 5 years, you may make extra Concessional Contributions - above the General Concessional Contributions Cap.

 Importantly unused Concessional Cap amounts are available for a maximum of 5 years and will expire after this.
-For example, the unused Concessional Cap amount from the 2019/2020 Financial Year will expire if it is not used up by the 2024/2025 Financial Year.
+For example, the unused Concessional Cap amount from the 2020/2021 Financial Year will expire if it is not used up by the 2025/2026 Financial Year.

-Accordingly, the unused Concessional Cap amount from the 2018/2019 Financial Year has expired by the end of the 2023/2024 Financial Year and should not be taken into consideration when determining your available Carry-forward Concessional Contributions for the 2024/2025 Financial Year.
+Accordingly, the unused Concessional Cap amount from the 2019/2020 Financial Year has expired by the end of the 2024/2025 Financial Year and should not be taken into consideration when determining your available Carry-forward Concessional Contributions for the 2025/2026 Financial Year.

 You can view and manage your Concessional Contributions and Carry-forward Concessional Contributions using the ATO online services through myGov.
 Log in to ATO online services, select Super, then Information and navigate to Carry-forward Concessional Contributions.